EKreir/ecfArcadiaZoo/README.md

 10. launch the apache service,

 - and finally, all that remains is to test locally to visualize the project.
+You must launch the index.php file in the public directory

 # deploy the project locally with git :